learn-co-curriculum/dsc-multiple-linear-regression-in-statsmodels-v2-5/README.md

 ## Interpretation

-Just like for single multiple regression, the coefficients for our model should be interpreted as "how does Y change for each additional unit X"?
-Do note that the fact that we transformed X, interpretation can sometimes require a little more attention.
+Just like for single multiple regression, the coefficients for the model should be interpreted as "how does Y change for each additional unit X"?
+However, do note that the since X was transformed, interpretation can sometimes require a little more attention.
 In fact, as the model is built on the transformed X, the actual relationship is "how does Y change for each additional unit X'", where X' is the (log- and min-max, standardized,...) transformed data matrix.

 ## Linear regression using scikit learn

-You can also repeat this process using Scikit-Learn.
+You can also repeat this process using scikit-learn.
 The code to do this can be found below.
-The Scikit-learn is generally known for its machine learning functionalities and generally very popular when it comes to building a clear data science workflow.
+The scikit-learn package is generally known for its machine learning functionalities and generally very popular when it comes to building a clear data science workflow.
 It is also commonly used by data scientists for regression.
-The disadvantage of scikit learn compared to Statsmodels is that it doesn't have some statistical metrics like the p-values of the parameter estimates readily available.
-For a more ad-hoc comparison of Scikit-learn and statsmodels, you can read this blogpost: https://blog.thedataincubator.com/2017/11/scikit-learn-vs-statsmodels/.
+The disadvantage of scikit-learn compared to statsmodels is that it doesn't have some statistical metrics like the p-values of the parameter estimates readily available.
+For a more ad-hoc comparison of scikit-learn and statsmodels, you can read this blogpost: https://blog.thedataincubator.com/2017/11/scikit-learn-vs-statsmodels/.

 ```python